 “Personally, becoming a mother has been such a rewarding and wonderful experience.
 However, at times it has also been a huge challenge,” she said during a public speech in London.
 “Even for me, who has support at home that most mothers do not.
 Nothing can really prepare you for the sheer, overwhelming experience of what it means to become a mother.
 It’s full of complex emotions of joy, exhaustion, love, and worry, all mixed together.”

-Additionally, she has spoken out about the stigma of post-partum depression, pointing out that two in ten women suffer from it after giving birth and urging awareness of this important mental health issue.
+Additionally, she has spoken out about the stigma of post-partum depression, pointing out that two in 10 women suffer from it after giving birth and urging awareness of this important mental health issue.
 Prince William has also echoed the sentiment in his own speech, saying fatherhood was made of “wonderful highs and wonderful lows”.
-In fact, Middleton formed Heads Together with Prince William and his brother Prince Harry, which is a charity initiative that aims to end the stigmatization of pre- and post- mental health problems for mothers.
+In fact, Middleton co-founded Heads Together, which is a charity initiative that aims to end the stigmatization of pre- and post- mental health problems for mothers.

 The relatability of the royal couple and their struggles with parenthood have only served to make them more likable.
 Nobody is perfect – no matter how they look from the outside – but what’s more important here is that they are using their position of power and high-profile status to shine a light on this vital issue.

-The Duke and Duchess together have worked with UNICEF to help supply food for malnourished children in Africa, and through their joint foundation – The Royal Foundation of The Duke and Duchess of Cambridge and Prince Harry – to raise funds for various projects.
+The Duke and Duchess together have worked with UNICEF to help supply food for malnourished children in Africa, and through their joint foundation The Royal Foundation to raise funds for various projects.
 Middleton has also established The Art Room, which teaches children self-esteem through art, the National Portrait Gallery, Action on Addiction, The Scout Association, and much more.